 Parking information for your visitors

-Your caregiver and other visitors should park at JRSC, located at 1133 York Avenue, between East 61st and East 62nd Streets.
+Your caregiver should park at JRSC, located at 1133 York Avenue, between East 61st and East 62nd Streets.

 - If you’re coming from Northbound FDR Drive, you’ll need to go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.

 - If you’re coming from Southbound FDR Drive, take southbound York Avenue and pull into the driveway.

 After your procedure

 After your procedure is finished, you’ll be escorted to the lobby.
 A car service will pick you up from the driveway of the BAIC at the 300 East 66th Street entrance.
 They’ll take you and your caregiver to the JRSC for your surgery.
 There’s no charge for this car service.

 - Once you enter the JRSC, a concierge will greet you and direct you to the check-in area on the 3rd floor.

 - When you get to the 3rd floor you will be given a badge to wear.
 This badge will allow your healthcare team to provide updates on your progress.

 - If you have any dietary restrictions (such as kosher, gluten free, or vegetarian), tell us when you check in.
 We’ll make sure we give you the food and drink you need.